bhdevops-sys/landing_monitoring/landing_monitoring.md

 #### Introduction

-The Fish Landing Monitoring Mobile App is developed to assist fishermen in capturing and reporting landing data effectively.
+The Fish Landing Monitoring Mobile App is designed to assist fishermen in capturing and reporting landing data effectively.
-This app allows users to log various details such as species caught, landing and capture sites, vessel and gear used, total weight, sold weight, and pricing in Kenyan Shillings (KES).
-Built using **AppSheet**, the data is stored in a **Microsoft SQL Azure** database and visualized with **Power BI** for improved resource management and transparency.
+This app allows users to log various details such as species caught, landing and capture sites, vessel and type of  fishing gear used, individual and aggregated weight of species caught in Kilograms, and pricing in Kenyan Shillings (KES).
+Built using **AppSheet**, the data is stored in a **Microsoft SQL Azure** database and visualized in **Power BI** for improved resource management and transparency.

 ---